zenria/weedfs-rs/Readme.md

 WIP

-I will not push it on crates.io unless someone else needs it (which is very unlikely).
+I will not push it on crates.io unless someone else really needs it (which is very unlikely).

-Test are using arbitrary volume numbers that are only present in my testing env...
+Tests are using arbitrary volume numbers that are only present in my testing env...

 ## License